ETH-NEXUS/gExcite_pipeline/testdata/README_testdata.md

 3) Install Snakemake, mamba and snakedeploy on your system.
 4) Deploy the workflow with the automated `snakedeploy` command that requires internet access, or using a local set up with cloning the repository as described in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules).
 5) Install the [Cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) software.
 Follow the instructions on the 10xGenomics installation support page.
 Download the cellranger references as well.
-6) Insert the paths to the available cellranger software and reference directory into the testdata config `testdata/config_testdata.yaml`
+6) Insert the paths to the available cellranger software and reference directory into the config file `config/config.yaml`
     - In section [`resources`], `reference_transcriptome` needs to point to the location of the genomic reference used for the cellranger mapping
     - In sections [`tools`][`cellranger_count_gex`] and [`tools`][`cellranger_count_adt`], `call` needs to point to the the path to the cellranger installation